aws-samples/babelfish-for-amazon-aurora-postgresql-demo/README.md

 Please check the installation guide for your OS version from this [Microsoft online documentation](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools?view=sql-server-ver15)

-As I am using MacOS I will run the command below to install sqlcmd:
+For MacOS users, please run the commands below on your terminal to install sqlcmd:

 	# brew untap microsoft/mssql-preview if you installed the preview version
 	brew tap microsoft/mssql-release https://github.com/Microsoft/homebrew-mssql-release